 Obligatory helmet cover section.
 We don’t think these are all that important.
 Most helmets only let in a little rain so unless you’re on a long ride we think breathability outweighs the hassle caused by a few rain drops in your hair.

 If your head or ears get cold easily, you’re going to want to wear something thin under your helmet.
-An ultra light wool beanie, such as this one from Icebreaker, is a fantastic option.
+Try an ultra light wool beanie, for example.
 For something more minimal, consider a wool headband that you wear over your ears.
 Some people prefer a headband made out of synthetic materials and often with a very thin fleece lining to make it comfortable, but we find that the wool holds up better and needs less cleaning.

 Cape it Up

 A rain cape isn’t for everyone – some people feel silly in them – but they are an effective option with a lot of good features like immense breathability, they try out fast and they’re compact.
 Plus, it’s one article of clothing that can keep both your upper and lower body dry while riding.

 There are a million rain jackets on the market so we won’t even begin to explain them all.
 It really comes down to budget, style and personal preference (Hood?
 Rear flap?
 High visibility?
 Breast pocket?
 Wrist cinches?)

 Bike specific rain jackets are really the way to go.
 Though you might be tempted to all-purpose your standard rain coat, chances are it lacks the breathability of a jacket engineered specifically for cycling.

 How much time do you have?
 We could talk about gloves all day long.
 For now, let’s simply address waterproofness.
 Warm and waterproof combined – that’s a deeper discussion.

 Choose a glove that fits well.
 As your hand warms up and sweats, getting your glove on and off can be a major hassle.
 And you’d be surprised how much you might want to perform this action over the course of a long ride (answer your phone, open up something intricate, free up your dexterity, etc.)